 I do recommend visiting this museum and I will one day return.
 As a caution, some exhibits are very distressing and confrontational with several visitors on my tour displaying raw emotions.
 There are graphic scenes, images, audio and artefacts that make up the museum.

-HOT TIP: But your tickets online prior to visit as the lines and wait times can be great regardless of day of week.
+HOT TIP: Buy your tickets online prior to visit as the lines and wait times can be long regardless of the day of the week.
 I would recommend the guided tour as it gave a great perspective of the museum and back ground information.
 Our guide Matt was very knowledgably and understanding.

 9/11 Memorial – Daily 7:30am to 9:00pm